UBC-DSCI/introduction-to-datascience-python/source/foreword-text.md

 This book takes these core concepts and focuses on how one can apply them to *do* data science in a rigorous manner.
 Students who learn from this book will be well-versed in the techniques and principles behind producing reliable evidence from data.
-This book is centered around the use of the R programming language within the tidy data framework, and as such employs the most recent advances in data analysis coding.
+This book is centered around the implementation of the tidy data framework within the Python programming language, and as such employs the most recent advances in data analysis coding.
 The use of Jupyter notebooks for exercises immediately places the student in an environment that encourages auditability and reproducibility of analyses.
 The integration of git and GitHub into the